The expertise to help you soar to where you want to be.

 And, we are equally aware that the after school hours should be a time for self-exploration, family, friendships and play—not structured therapies.
 Yes, there will be (a reasonable amount of) homework but our goal is to meet our children’s educational needs within the school day and community, so there’s time to play and be kids after school.

 The expertise, compassion and science to help each child live their best life… starting now.

-Cajal Academy is specifically designed to meet the needs of children having complex profiles, including those with learning disabilities and those for whom academics are just one part of the learning they need to achieve their own potential.
+Cajal Academy is specifically designed to meet the needs of children having complex profiles, including those with learning differences and those for whom academics are just one part of the learning they need to achieve their own potential.
 We take a holistic view of each child’s needs and prioritize within and across them according to how we can best improve their life-lived experience.
-Coaching on each child’s unique, personalized strategies to help them self-monitor, self-regulate and self-advocate across intersecting areas of challenge is integrated into their specialized instruction as well.
+Coaching on each child’s unique, Personalized Strategies to help them self-monitor, self-regulate and self-advocate across intersecting areas of challenge is integrated into their specialized instruction as well.